-Every capitol in the world has it’s own secret agency station.
-Anywhere between a handful to a slew of case officers were in each designated station.
+Every capitol in the world has it’s own covert station.
+Anywhere between a handful to a slew of case officers are in each designated station.
 The CIA case officers recruited and ran “assets”, informants and spies.
 Station chiefs however, collected said information and reported back to Operations Division of Headquarters called the “Directorate of Operations”.
 This was how the CIA operated all over the world.
 Tenet saw fit to sow ideas to Clinton during White House briefings in the morning, about a Saudi financier, Osama Bin Laden.
 Who was living in the Sudan and starting to pop up on cables at the station in Khartoum.
 By 1995, David Cohen, head of the CIA’s Directorate of Operations, George Tenet and other top level CIA officials began implementing the idea of constructing a virtual station tasked to monitor the finances of Bin Laden and his group, Al Qaeda.
 The unit “would fuse intelligence disciplines into one office — operations, analysis, signals intercepts, overhead photography and so on”, according to Cohen.

 By January 1996, the plan was approved.
 The choice to appoint Station Chief of the Bin Laden Issue Station was Michael Scheuer.
 A rugged but experienced asset who could even speak Farsi.
 Scheuer’s first two hires were also CIA freshman, Alfreda Anne Bikowsky and Tom Wilshire.
 The Station was an interdisciplinary group, drawing on personnel from the CIA, FBI, NSA, DIA and elsewhere in the intelligence community.
 Wilshire was named the Deputy Chief of Station, Wilshire had a background at the FBI headquarters on the Hezbollah investigations.
 While Bikowski was tasked to manage all the hiring at the center.